Smart Famous People and Their SAT Scores

 Study the Test Format

-Make sure you know the test format cold.
-Be aware that there are changes coming to the SAT, the new SAT will start in the spring of 2016.
-To learn the test, check out our other free resources: how long is the SAT, how is the SAT scored, and how to get a perfect SAT score from a full 2400 scorer.
+Make sure you know exactly what the test will look like and what content will be on it come test day.
+Major changes were made to the SAT in 2016, and then again in 2024, so test materials can vary widely depending on which version of the test they were made for.
+It’s important that you learn the current test format and content in order to do your best prep and get the best results on your big day.
+To learn the test, check out our other free resources: how long is the SAT, how is the SAT scored, and how to get a perfect SAT score from a full 1600 scorer.

 Practice Practice Practice

 You should be practicing timed SAT tests and reviewing all of the answers you got wrong.
+Additionally, you should take practice tests that model realistic testing conditions, including taking the tests on a computer, being in a quiet, distraction-free room, and sticking to the time limits for each section.
 Check out all of the free SAT tests available in our other article.

 Consider Using a Paid Resource to Help You Prep